Orca1234/Constellation/index.md

 1. Numbered
 2. List

 **Bold** and _Italic_ and `Code` text

 [Link](url) and ![Image](src)
 ```
+## Disclaimer
+Constellation is not a replacement for professional psychological or psychiatric help.
+Constellation does not seek to replace professional help.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).